shiwaforce/poco/README.md

 **Pocok** helps to organise and manage Docker, Docker-Compose, Kubernetes projects of any complexity using simple YAML config files to shorten the route from finding your project to initialising it in your local environment.

 - **Simple**.
-Run any Docker, Docker-Compose, Kubernetes project of any complexity in any defined environment just in few command lines.
+Configure, run and switch between projects with a very simple command line interface.
 - **Flexibility**.
 Scaling, maintaining projects of any complexity is easy as never before.
 - **Configure Once, Use Everywhere**.
 This is what makes Pocok so unique.
 It is enough just to configure project once so the rest of your team will feel the value of zero configuration.